LeadDyno/leaddyno-docs-site/faqs.md

 #### How do I test our LeadDyno installation?

 Testing LeadDyno can be done by using an affiliate link in an incognito window or private session and going through the site flow.
 Our [testing documentation](testing.html) provides a step by step overview of this process.

+<a class="docs-anchor" id='recurring'> </a>
+#### Can I track recurring purchases with LeadDyno?

+With some payment integrations you can seamlessly track recurring payments and subscriptions.

+[Recurly](http://www.recurly.com) provides purchase tracking for both its [hosted](recurly-integration-guide.html) and [non-hosted](recurly-non-hosted-integration-guide.html) options.
+[Chargify](http://www.chargify.com) has a similar setup with a simple [webhook integration](chargify-integration-guide.html).

+Paypal allows setting up subscription tracking with our [Subscribe Now integration](paypal-integration-guide.html).
+Stripe will additionally allow automatic recurring purchase tracking with our [Stripe integration guide](stripe-integration-guide.html).

 <a class="docs-anchor" id='tracking'> </a>
 #### Tracking isn't working on my site, what do I do?